 26-14.
 Eltham-Diamond Creek.
 K191.

 26-16.
 Hurstbridge.
 K191.
 This station lacked an engine run-around loop so the suburban train raised its pantographs and moved around by itself so that the locomotive was at the front of the train.

 26-21.
 K191.
 Eltham.
 And as usual, the sun comes out for the last picture.
 The drought of 1967 was particularly bad (“worst drought in living memory” was a popular refrain then and it seems to be the case in every drought), but that didn’t seem to stop it raining on the many fan trips of that year.

-Thanks to Martin Bennet for corrections and notes.
+Thanks to Martin Bennet and Richard Smith for corrections and notes.